 What emotions can be expected?

-At first, survivors may know that it is time for hospice care, but still feel a little overwhelmed that the end of life is near.
-Survivors and their loved ones may experience many types of emotions, both expected and unexpected, and these emotions may come and go without warning, including:
+Knowing what a patient is thinking or feeling near the end of life is very difficult to determine.
+At first, patients may know that it is time for hospice care, but still feel a little overwhelmed that the end of life is near.
+Patients and their loved ones may experience many types of emotions, both expected and unexpected, and these emotions may come and go without warning, including:

 - denial about death

 - fear and anxiety of the unknown, the future and separation

 - anger that cancer is taking away life

 - guilt about lifestyle habits that may have affected health (i.e. smoking)

 - grief and tremendous sadness